solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 Make a mental note of the app name you will see it again in the final hostname, also note the port number that we overrode in the previous step.

-Now to deploy the app...
+Now to deploy the app…

 ```powershell
 flyctl deploy
 ```

-And get the deployed endpoint url back to use in the front end...
+And get the deployed endpoint URL back to use in the front end…

 ```powershell
 flyctl info